Take Charge by Living Large

 Everybody hates having a pain in their back—lower, middle, on top, and all over your backside.
 It’s excruciating and drains your energy.
 Sure, aspirin could help kick it to the curb to elevate the agony for a few hours.
-Poor posture, improper footwear, and a bad bed are a few reasons why we experience the backache, time and time again.
+Poor posture, improper footwear, and a bad bed are a few reasons why we experience a backache, time and time again.
 For me, it was a different and personal story.

-When I was twelve years old, I was diagnosed with having Scoliosis, which is the curvature of the spine that was shaped like the letter S. From there, I had back surgery, a metal rod inserted to fix it, staples to close it, and wore a back brace for most of my humiliating two years in junior high.
-Fast forward to last year, after twenty-five years, I experienced a terrible backache last spring and saw my family doctor about it.
+When I was twelve-years-old, I was diagnosed with having Scoliosis, which is the curvature of the spine that was shaped like the letter S. From there, I had back surgery, a metal rod inserted to fix it, staples to close it, and wore a back brace for most of my humiliating two years in junior high.
+Fast forward to 2015, after twenty-five years, I experienced a terrible backache last spring and saw my family doctor about it.
 My neck ached it from well.
-I had a X-ray, a MRI and a Cat-Scan to see what caused the pain.
+I had an X-ray, an MRI and a Cat-Scan to see what caused the pain.
 After they ruled everything out, including a kidney stone, they discovered that the bottom of the rod had wear-and-tear.

 Of course, those options were expensive at best, when your health insurance paid for it.
-Instead of spending money and hours in rehab, there’s some other suggestions to help you save cash and feel better fast.
+Instead of spending money and hours in rehab, there are some other suggestions to help you save cash and feel better fast.

 Lower Back Pain poll

 Daily Walks in Comfy Sneaks Helps Lower Back Pain

 If you stand on your feet for a long period of time in shoes, and if your feet cramp up and hurt, it’s time to change your footwear to comfortable ones.
 That’s what I did.
 I walked in my Keds for volunteering and to do chores and errands.
 Tennis or walking sneakers from Reebox or any other company can help your feet feel better any time of the day.
 It sure helped me out in the long run, since I ditched the old ones in May 2015 and worn my new pairs of sneakers.